-The interaction of new radiation therapy technologies with newly developed targeted agents are promising strategies for cancer treatment.
-It can occur as a late effect of previous cancer treatments, such as chemotherapy and radiation therapy.
+However, weakened immunity can also occur as a late effect of previous cancer treatments such as chemotherapy and radiation therapy.